magarenzo/METAR-Bot/README.md

 # weather-report-automation
-Download, parse and write XML data to a spreadsheet
+Download, parse and write XML data to a spreadsheet using Python

 ---

-`script.py` downloads and parses data in XML format.
-Data can then be written to a spreadsheet.

-`crontab.txt` provides an example of how the automation can be set up.

----

-This system was specifically made to download the latest weather report from JFK airport once an hour in XML format.
-Python script downloads the data and parses it to extract observation time and temperature in Celsius.
+<i>script.py</i> downloads the data and parses it to extract observation time and temperature in Celsius.
 After parsed, the temperature reading of each hour within a single day is added to a spreadsheet.
 System creates one spreadsheet for each day it is running.

-[Crontab](http://crontab.org/) used for scheduling all automation.
+I use [Crontab](http://crontab.org/) for scheduling daily automation. <i>crontab.txt</i> provides an example of how this automation can be set up.

 ---

-Created as a final project for CSC271 (Software I: Utilities and Internals).
+Created for a final project assignment for CSC271 (Software I: Utilities and Internals).